Davis scores 26 points, Lakers rout Jazz 121-96

-Rajon Rondo added 14 points and a season-high 12 assists and season-high nine rebounds.
-Los Angeles cruised to an easy victory, outscoring Utah 32-5 in fast-break points and totaling 21 points off 19 Jazz turnovers.
+The Lakers burned the Jazz repeatedly in transition, outscoring Utah 32-5 in fast-break points.
+Much of that came as a result of high-energy defense.
+Los Angeles totaled 21 points off 19 Jazz turnovers.

+“We’ve got a good team,” Lakers coach Frank Vogel said.
+“We have high aspirations.
+We’re trying to keep a game-to-game, stay-in-the-moment focus throughout the year.”

-Donovan Mitchell scored 29 points and Bojan Bogdanovic added 23 to lead Utah.
+Donovan Mitchell scored 29 points and Bojan Bogdanovic added 23 for Utah.
 The Jazz lost for the fifth time in six games.

+Utah shot 45.2% from 3-point range but forced just seven turnovers — a season-low for the Lakers — and allowed Los Angeles to shoot 51% from the field and 48% from 3-point range.

+“At the beginning of the year there was a determination and a focus defensively, and it showed,” Utah coach Quin Snyder said.
+“More recently, we’ve allowed other things, whether it be a missed shot, perception of a bad call, a turnover — everything is lingering.
+Our inability to get to the next play has hurt our defense.”

 The Jazz opened the game with baskets on four straight possessions and took an 11-5 lead.
 Bogdanovic got things going with back-to-back 3-pointers.
 Utah eventually cooled down.
 Los Angeles did not.